minhnewin/minhnewin/README.md

 Hi there!
 I'm Minh, a junior computer science major at Seattle University.
-I am interested in game design and UX/UI design.
+I am interested in game design and development and UX/UI design.

 📫 How to reach me ...
 - email: minhnewin@gmail.com